Conservative and surgical treatments available, their rationale and efficacy. Establishing a continence clinic; the principles of assessing results.

 - Teaching Arrangements

-- The paper is taught via two 4-day compulsory block courses in Christchurch in July and October, four evening audioconferences, and the use of an interactive web-based tool (Moodle).
+The paper is taught via two 3-day compulsory block courses in Christchurch likely to be in July and October, some evening audioconferences, and the use of an interactive web-based tool (Moodle).

 - Textbooks are not required for this paper.